suoglu/UART-Tool/README.md

 ## Arguments

 Default configurations for the UART is 8 bit data with no parity and 1 stop bit; and baut rate set to 115.2k.
-User can change these configurations via arguments when calling the script.
-User can also specify serial devide name.
+User can change these configurations via arguments when calling the tool.
+User can also specify a serial device path.
 Device name must start with *tty*.
-Script automatically detects arguments.
+Tool automatically detects arguments.
 Supported arguments (Bold for default values):

 * Data size: 5, 6, 7, **8**
 * Baud rate: **115.2k**, 1.2k<